WIMEX Group

-The WIMEX Group is an internationally active German concern in the meat and agricultural industry based in Köthen, Saxony-Anhalt.
+The WIMEX Group is an internationally active German company in the meat and agricultural industry, based in Köthen, Saxony-Anhalt.
 With an annual capacity of 435.455 million hatching eggs, it is the largest producer of day-old chicks for chicken fattening in Europe and one of the world's largest suppliers of broiler chickens of the Cobb breed.
-Its revenue in 2021 was €295.158 million.
+Its revenue in 2021 was €295,158 million.
 Just under 50 percent of the company's shares are owned by the PHW Group.

 The family-run group of companies consists of 28 individual companies, the parent company being WIMEX Agrarprodukte Import und Export GmbH with administrative headquarters in Regenstauf, Bavaria.

 WIMEX has repeatedly come under criticism.
 Among other things, the company has been accused of animal cruelty and environmental damage.

 History

 In 1961, the poultry group Lohmann (now PHW Group) started up the broiler hatchery Brüterei Süd in Regenstauf.
 Gerhard Wagner came to Regenstauf in the course of this as a field representative of Lohmann and later became managing director of the hatchery.
 In 1985, Wagner finally founded the WIMEX Agrarprodukte Import und Export GmbH 1985 in Regenstauf for the production of hatching eggs.
 In the 1990s, the company expanded into Eastern Germany.
 There, the company invested extensively in agricultural land, making it one of the larger investors in the agricultural land market in the new states of Germany.

 In 1998, WIMEX took over the distribution of the Cobb breeding line under the name Cobb Germany as a franchisee of the international breeding company Cobb-Vantress (part of Tyson Foods).
 From 2005 onwards, WIMEX expanded into the Netherlands.
 In 2017, WIMEX opened two newly built hatcheries, in Elsnigk as well as Vreden.

 The company's founder Gerhard Wagner presided over the operational management from 1985 to 2019.
 Since then, the company has been managed by three managing directors: Ulrich Wagner, Leopold Graf von Drechsel and Ralph Weickert.

 In 2020, WIMEX founded the joint venture WIMEX & Friends Energy GmbH & Co.
 KG with the Freitag Group for the construction of photovoltaic systems on stables.